CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Introduction to Data Science.md

    - **Statistics and Mathematics:** Fundamental for understanding data distributions, making predictions, and conducting inferential analysis.
    - **Computer Science:** Involves programming skills for data manipulation, analysis, and the development of algorithms.
    - **Domain Expertise:** Understanding the specific context and industry to interpret data in a meaningful way.
-   - **Data Engineering:** Involves the collection, cleaning, and transformation of raw data into a usable format.

 **3. The Data Science Process:**
    - **Problem Formulation:** Clearly define the problem or question that data science aims to address, aligning with business objectives.